Shared device setup

 If you dismiss the explanation and want to see it again, touch in the top corner and select Instructions.

-- Tap and hold the administrator tablet to the student tablet so that the NFC antennas on both tablets align.
+- Once the app displays Ready to bump, tap and hold the administrator tablet to the student tablet so that the near field communication (NFC) antennas on both tablets align.
 You’ll hear the "start" sound when the two tablets are correctly aligned.

-The configuration is completed via Bluetooth so you can set both tablets down at this point.
+The configuration is completed via Bluetooth so you can now set both tablets down.
 You'll see the status as each student tablet is configured on both the administrator tablet and the student tablet.
 Note: You only need to configure each student tablet once even if you will be adding multiple student accounts to the tablet.

 - Click Done once you've completed configuration of all of the student tablets.

-Note: If the configuration process fails for any one student tablet, you'll need to factory data reset the tablet before you can try configuration again.
-If you need help factory resetting your device, please contact support.
+Note: If the configuration process fails for any one student tablet, you'll need to wipe the tablet before you can try configuration again.

 Add student accounts to each tablet